cxa/Mu/README.md

   abstract Bind: Expr<'value> -> ('value -> unit) -> unit
 ```

-view is only an interface in **Mu**, this is the most unobtrusive way to introduce 3rd lib into your project. `BindModel` provides model and binder to sync model states to view elements, and `BindEvent` provides an event emitter to make user input possible.
+View is only an interface in **Mu**, this is the most unobtrusive way to introduce 3rd lib into your project. `BindModel` provides model and binder to sync model states to view elements, and `BindEvent` provides an event emitter to make user input possible.

 ### Run